 La Digue was so easy to get around that it made the island likable beyond just its beaches as soon as I stepped foot on it!

 The main way to get around La Digue is to rent a bike!
 Almost every accommodation on the island has bikes for its guests or ones that you can rent.
+And, bike riding is truly one of the best things to do on La Digue.

 The terrain is mostly where the pavement is so biking is extremely easy.
 Just make sure you stay on the correct side of the road when biking.
 Some locals have cars or trucks on the island and you’ll run into the occasional tuk-tuk type vehicle.